Female Urology and Urinary Incontinence

 Among women, these changes occur due to weak collagen, advanced age, pregnancy, obesity, advanced pelvic prolapse and chronic obstructive airway disease.
 Our fellowship-trained physicians can help you navigate the treatment options best suited for you.

-Tomas Griebling, MD and Priya Padmanabhan, MD, are the only fellowship-trained female and voiding dysfunction urologists in Kansas and Missouri, offering the latest techniques in diagnosis and management of difficult female urologic problems.
+Tomas Griebling, MD, is the only fellowship-trained female and voiding dysfunction urologist in Kansas and Missouri, offering the latest techniques in diagnosis and management of difficult female urologic problems.

 Our facilities provide state-of-the-art videourodynamic equipment to provide specific information about the most complicated conditions in the bladder and urethra.

-Dr. Griebling and Dr. Padmanabhan have specialized training in interpreting the results of such testing to ensure proper management of this condition.
+Dr. Griebling has specialized training in interpreting the results of such testing to ensure proper management of this condition.

 The treatment options for stress urinary incontinence include: